Create A Salon Marketing Plan That Actually Works

 It may be tempting to pull marketing spend when you are not inundated with bookings, but stick with it and keep in mind the long term goals.

-Step 5: A Well-Rounded Marketing Plan
+Step 5: A Balanced Marketing Plan

 ~ 1 HR (STEP 4, 5 & 6)